Iran–Kuwait relations: Recent history

+Ajam citizens

-'Ajam of Kuwait (Persians of Kuwait) are Kuwaiti citizens of Iranian origin, who migrated to Kuwait over the last couple of hundred years.
+'Ajam of Kuwait (Persians of Kuwait) are Kuwaiti citizens of Iranian origin.
 Historically, Persian ports provided most of Kuwait's economic needs.
-Marafi Behbahani was one of the first merchants to settle in Kuwait in the 18th century.
+Marafi Behbahani was one of the first Iranian merchants to settle in Kuwait in the 18th century.

 Most Shia Kuwaiti citizens are of Iranian ancestry.
 However, many Kuwaitis of Iranian origin are Sunni Muslims such as the Al-Kandari and Awadhi families of Larestani ancestry.
 Some Kuwaitis of Iranian Balochi origin are Sunni Muslim.
 Balochi families first immigrated to Kuwait in the 19th century.

 The Persian sub-dialects of Larestani, Khonji, Bastaki and Gerashi have influenced the vocabulary of Kuwaiti Arabic.